parisba/SAConEU19/SAConBerlin2019_presentation.md

 ![inline](paris.png)

-^ PARIS: I'm a researcher, i have a PhD in Computer Science, and I specialise in Qualitative Research into how and why people are behaving around, and with, technology.
+^ PARIS: We both have a research background.
+I have a PhD in Computer Science, and I specialise in Qualitative Research into how and why people are behaving around, and with, technology.

 ---